till-s/tic-nic/README.md

   | 19    | Gnd      |  20   |    3V3   |

-The `GPIO`, `GPIO2` and `GPIO9` pins are also connected to the FPGA for optional use by the user (the default firmware does not use this connection).
+The `GPIO`, `GPIO2` and `GPIO9` pins are also connected to the FPGA for optional use by the user.
+The default firmware allows the FPGA pin connected to GPIO9 to be controlled (use the `tic_nic_ctl` utility) - this can be useful to test event generation.

 Note that control of these pins is possible with standard linux tools and sysfs interfaces.